Britt Marie Hermes: Advocacy

 Speaking at CSIcon Las Vegas 2017, Hermes described herself as delusional regarding her naturopathic education, describing the teaching at naturopathic schools as pseudoscience.

 In a separate interview in 2018 she commented on one of the distinctions between naturopathic medicine and science-based medicine, stating that "When you’re going through naturopathic school, we’re told that what we’re being taught is evidence-based or science-based.
 These are different things.
 Evidence-based doesn’t mean the same thing as science-based.
 Homeopathy is a really good example to try to differentiate these terms.
 You can find evidence, even randomized controlled trials, that make it look like homeopathy might work.
 You pull from that body of research.
 You cherry-pick those studies.
 Now you have an evidence-based therapy.
 Science-based means that it’s actually plausible.
 Homeopathy is not science-based.
 It’s nonsense.
 It breaks the laws of physics.
 It’s not plausible.
 The argument is that we should make sure something is science-based before we even move on to studying it.
 It should pass the science test first".

-An anonymous blog was set up that has attempted to pick apart Hermes's claims by citing low-quality studies by naturopaths in defense of naturopathic practices.

 Hermes also contributes to Science-Based Medicine, KevinMD, Science 2.0., and Forbes.
+As of 2016, an anonymous blog had been set up, aiming to dispute Hermes's claims, a blog that cites low-quality studies by naturopaths in defense of naturopathic practices.